 Investigations by Dässler & Urzynicok (1958) led to the isolation of a tannin from the wood, but this produced no dermatitis either in control subjects or in those suffering from alleged alder wood dermatitis.

 This genus accounts for about 60 species.
 The anemophilous pollen from the catkins of birch species is released in large amounts in the spring and can cause pollinosis (Wodehouse 1971).
-Apple fruit (Malus × domestica Borkh., fam.
+Apple fruit (Malus × domestica (Suckow) Borkh., fam.
 Rosaceae), carrot root (Daucus carota L., fam.
 Umbelliferae), parsnip root (Pastinaca sativa L., fam.
 Umbelliferae), potato tuber (Solanum tuberosum L., fam.
 Solanaceae), and less often other vegetables produced immediate-type hypersensitivity reactions in persons with birch pollinosis (Hannuksela & Lahti 1977).
 In a retrospective study by Andersen & Løwenstein (1978), the coincidence of birch pollen allergy and clinically relevant positive prick test reaction to fresh peel from apple and potato was confirmed.
 No immunological identity could be demonstrated between birch pollen antigens and extracts of apple and potato.
 However, non-immunological affinity precipitates were observed between birch pollen antibodies and the apple and potato extracts.

 Woods & Calnan (1976) reported a cabinet maker with dermatitis who showed positive patch test reactions to Swedish birch, deal (possibly Pinus L. sp., fam.
 Pinaceae), teak (Tectona grandis L.f., fam.
 Labiatae), and to lapachol (see Bignoniaceae) and anthothecol (see Khaya anthotheca DC., fam.
 Meliaceae).